 \section{Abstract}

-Fredholm-type backstepping transformation, introduced by Coron and Lü, has become a powerful tool for rapid stabilization with fast development over the last decade.
+Fredholm-type backstepping transformation, introduced by Coron and Lü, { intensively developed over the last decade and} has become a powerful tool for rapid stabilization.
 Its strength lies in its systematic approach, allowing to deduce rapid stabilization from approximate controllability.
-But limitations with the current approach exist for operators of the form $|D_x|^\alpha$ for $\alpha \in (1,3/2]$.
+But limitations { to prove the existence of a Fredholm backstepping transformation} exist with the current approach for operators of the form $|D_x|^\alpha$ for $\alpha \in (1,3/2]$.
 We present here a new compactness/duality method which hinges on Fredholm's alternative to overcome the $\alpha=3/2$ threshold.
-More precisely, the compactness/duality method allows to prove the existence of a Riesz basis for the backstepping transformation for skew-adjoint operator verifying $\alpha>1$, a key step in the construction of the Fredholm backstepping transformation, where the usual methods only work for $\alpha>3/2$.
-The illustration of this new method is shown on the rapid stabilization of the linearized capillary-gravity water wave equation exhibiting an operator of critical order $\alpha=3/2$. \\
+More precisely, the compactness/duality method allows to prove the existence of a Riesz basis for the backstepping transformation for skew-adjoint operators satisfying $\alpha>1$, a key step in the construction of the Fredholm backstepping transformation, where the usual methods only work for $\alpha>3/2$.
+The illustration of this new method is shown on the rapid stabilization of the linearized capillary-gravity water waves equation exhibiting an operator of critical order $\alpha=3/2$. \\

 {\sc Keywords:} {water waves, compactness/duality method, Fredholm transformation, backstepping, rapid stabilization.} \\ {\sc 2010 MSC:} 35S50, 76B15, 93B05.